zulrah93/ada_calc/README.md

 Day 1826: 12836.9600889964 ADA @ $2.34 = $30060.89 [Pay Day: No]
 Final Result: 12836.9600889964 ADA @ $2.34 = $30060.89 Gainz: 131.27%
 ```

+# How to Help

+While this software is free to do what you like without warranty; you may help by contributing to the source code or donating to this ADA wallet donations are to help fund my lifestyle so please don't feel pressured to donate:

+addr1q8yaeyy92e5xze9vh5f24unkk4wu9rxpdpm3pzs2d2cf7f3v7tkzv0su0ny8l33z4zzugrxhhp8y0r0h4qxxtlgjan5spl5ysz